 Learning Curve at Central Library

-The Learning Curve at Central Library is a high-tech, high-energy, hands-on information environment for today’s children.
-It is located on the Children’s Floor of Indianapolis Public Library’s Central Library.
-The staff members are very knowledgeable and offer fun activities, games, and workshops for all ages.
+The Learning Curve at Central Library is a hands-on space for kids on the children’s floor of Indianapolis Public Library’s Central Library.
+It’s not just a play area.
+The staff runs activities, games and workshops for all ages, and the building itself is worth the trip.

 Daniel’s Vineyard

-Daniel’s Vineyard is a Geist hidden gem and a wonderful family destination.
-The front yard has 22 acres of vines and plenty of outdoor seating to enjoy the view.
-Enjoy pizzas, wines, and beers while the kids play chess, bocce, cornhole, and run the giant hill.
-It is a great chance for parents to unwind while children have fun.
-The winery also hosts many weekly events such as concerts, line dancing lessons, and karaoke nights.
+Daniel’s Vineyard is in Geist and works as a family stop, not just a vineyard.
+The front yard has 22 acres of vines and outdoor seating with a view.
+Grab pizza, wine or beer while the kids play giant chess, bocce, cornhole and run the giant hill.
+It’s one of the few spots where parents can actually relax for a minute.
+The winery hosts weekly events too, including concerts, line dancing lessons and karaoke nights.

 White River State Park

-Insider Tip: Want to explore the park in a fun way?
-Rent a surrey bike, kayak, or pedal boat for a different view of downtown Indy.
+Insider tip: Rent a surrey bike, kayak or pedal boat for a different view of downtown.
 Free two-hour parking is available on White River Parkway.

 Soldiers & Sailors Monument

-Insider Tip: You can climb 331 steps to the top for free, or take the tiny old-school elevator most of the way for $2.
-In December, the monument transforms into the world’s largest Christmas tree, which is a must-see.
+Insider tip: You can climb 331 steps to the observation level, or take the small old-school elevator most of the way up.
+In December, the monument lights up as the world’s largest Christmas tree, which is worth the trip downtown on its own.

 Flat Fork Creek Park

-Whenever our family needs a little breather from the everyday rush, Flat Fork Creek Park is our go-to escape.
-Tucked away on the east side of Fishers, this park is a hidden gem you can visit year-round.
-The big draws for kids include three treehouses to explore, a giant sledding hill that is fun in summer and winter, and a peaceful fishing pond if you want to slow things down.
+When our family needs a break from the everyday, Flat Fork Creek Park is our go-to.
+It’s on the east side of Fishers and worth visiting in any season.
+The big draws for kids are three treehouses, a giant sledding hill that works in summer and winter and a fishing pond if you want to slow things down.

-Pro tip: End your visit by challenging your kids to a race up the sledding hill.
-You will earn a solid nap afterward, and bragging rights if you win.
+Insider tip: End your visit by racing your kids up the sledding hill.
+You’ll earn a real nap afterward, and bragging rights if you actually win.

 Eagle Creek Park

-If your family loves being outdoors, Eagle Creek Park should be at the top of your list.
-It is one of the biggest city parks in the country, and there is something here for everyone.
-Enjoy hiking trails through beautiful woods, kayak and canoe rentals on the water, nature centers with hands-on exhibits, and outdoor concerts in the summer.
+If your family loves being outside, Eagle Creek Park should be near the top of your list.
+It’s one of the largest city parks in the country, and there’s a lot to do.
+Hiking trails through the woods, kayak and canoe rentals on the water, nature centers with hands-on exhibits and outdoor concerts in summer.

-We love packing for a day of exploring, spotting turtles by the shore, and ending with a picnic under the trees.
-It is the kind of place you can visit a hundred times and still find something new.
+We pack a bag for a full day, spot turtles by the shore and end with a picnic.
+It’s the kind of place you can visit a hundred times and still find something new.

-Check with your local library before you go.
+Insider tip: Check with your local library before you go.
 Many libraries have free Eagle Creek Park passes you can borrow for the day.
-It is a great secret for a free family adventure.
+It’s the kind of thing not enough parents know about.

 ArtsPark at the Indianapolis Art Center

-If you want something a little different from your usual playground, check out ArtsPark, an outdoor space where art and nature come together.
-It is part park and part open-air art gallery, and it is hands-on.
-Kids can climb, touch, and interact with sculptures scattered around the grounds.
-Finally, a place where you do not have to say “don’t touch.”
+If you want something different from your usual playground, check out ArtsPark, an outdoor space where art and nature meet.
+It’s part park, part open-air art gallery, and it’s hands-on.
+Kids can climb, touch and interact with the sculptures.
+Finally, a place where you don’t have to say “don’t touch.”

-One of the coolest things is how ArtsPark changes with the seasons, from spring flowers to fall colors.
-It is right off the Monon Trail, so it is easy to reach by bike, stroller, or on foot.
+ArtsPark changes with the seasons, from spring flowers to fall colors.
+It’s right off the Monon Trail, so it’s easy to reach by bike, stroller or on foot.
 And it’s free.
-Bring a snack, wander the trails, and let the kids’ imaginations run wild.
+Bring a snack, wander the trails and let the kids explore.

 Downtown Canal Walk